dsmsuite/dsmsuite.github.io/dsm_overview.md

 * A relation from A3 to P3 against the expected layering.
 * A relationship from P5 to D3 that skips a layer.
 * An unused element A6 without incoming relationships.
-* A element U2 with many in- and outgoing relationships (not shown)
+* A element U2 with many in- and outgoing relationships (not shown to avoid cluttering the diagram)

 Showing the many relations to and from the elements U1 to U3 obfuscates the diagram.
 This illustrates that the widely used UML notation is not suitable for representation of large amounts of dependencies.
-For that reason, UML diagrams often does not show all relationships, but only the most essential, making it an incomplete view of the model.
+For that reason, UML diagrams often does not show all relationships, but only the most essential, making it an incomplete representation.

 ## Design in DSM